ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 # ISE-Software-Testing-Room-Booking-Project
-Room Booking Project for Software Testing module for CS4442.
+Project for Software Testing module for CS4442.
 Built using flask on an oracle database.

 # Setup Guide
 <details><summary><b>Installing software</b></summary>
 <p>